Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/9c39a24d-e0c2-4cba-8e06-7b9323d29059)

-   It would seem that Bad Bunny is number one in terms of the number tracks appearing in the dataset.
+   It would seem that Bad Bunny is number one in terms of the number of tracks appearing in the dataset.
 Taylor Swift being number two makes sense as she re-releases some of her tracks with different versions as well.
-Kendrick Lamar being top 4 makes sense as his newest album was released on 2022.
+Kendrick Lamar being top 4 makes sense, as his newest album was released in 2022.

 #### Temporal Trends

    To check the temporal trends, we can start by checking the number of tracks released over time

-   For tracks released over year, it can be checked using the code below
+   For tracks released over the year, it can be checked using the code below

    ```python
    sns.displot(data=df_spotify, x='released_year', element='poly', fill=False, discrete=True, aspect = 3)